Bavarian State Mint – the oldest company in munich

-As the oldest company in Munich at over 850 years old, the Bavarian Central Mint still stands for quality in the areas of circulation coins and collector coins, but also in the production of official seals and medals.
+As the oldest company in Munich at over 850 years old, the Bavarian State Mint still stands for quality in the areas of circulation coins and collector coins, but also in the production of official seals and medals.

 While in centuries gone by the metal value was still important for the quality of a coin, today the requirements are on specific coin properties – a sign of mechanization.
 The wishes and suggestions of interest groups, such as the blind association or the vending machine industry, as well as the aspect of counterfeit protection, are incorporated into these coin properties in various ways.